eslint/eslint/docs/src/use/configure/migration-guide.md

 ### Custom Parsers

-#### .eslintrc

-Importing a custom parser is very similar to importing a plugin.
+In eslintrc files, importing a custom parser is very similar to importing a plugin.
 However, a parser must be a separate module.

+In flat config files, import a custom parser as a module.
+Then assign it to the `languageOptions.parser` property of a configuration object.

+#### eslintrc Example

 ```javascript
 // .eslintrc.js